 - asphyxiation (lack of oxygen)

 - fire or explosion

-It is important to follow manufacturer's instructions, MSDSs, and safety protocols to minimize the hazards of welding gases.
+It is important to follow the manufacturer's instructions, safety data sheets (SDSs), and hazard control measures to minimize the risks and hazards of welding fumes and gases.

 - Use substitute materials such as water-based cleaners or high flash point solvents.